Who has developed the Exam?

 Assessment and Pass Marks

-All candidates will be assessed against the criteria provided prior to the examination.
+All candidates will be assessed against the assessment points provided in the supplementary information, available on the VCS website.
 As each candidate is assessed by 3 different examiners, a majority ruling will apply.
-Candidates will receive a pass/fail assessment.
-For candidates who do not pass this section of the examination, feedback will be provided.
+Candidates will receive a satisfactory/unsatisfactory assessment.
+For candidates who do not meet the required standard for a section of the examination, feedback will be provided.
+The results of the examination and any feedback will be provided within 2 weeks of the examination.

 [DD1]needs updating.
 Maybe suggest they scan 2 dogs, with an option to scan a 3rd if they or the examiners feel it necessary (eg very nervous for one exam or one dog badly behaved).